lwindolf/liferea/README.md

 create a backtrace start Liferea using "gdb liferea".
 At the gdb prompt type "run" to start the execution and "bt" after the crash.
 Send us the "bt" output!

-Note: Often people confuses assertions with crashes.
+Note: Often people confuse assertions with crashes.
 Assertions do halt the program because of a totally unexpected situation.
 Creating a backtrace in this situation will only point to the assertion line, which doesn't help much.
 In case of an assertion simply post a bug report with the assertion message.